This cucumber prawns canapé recipe is a classic party appetizer that's easy, elegant, and always a crowd favorite!

 Canapés tend to refer to finger food that can be eaten in one bite.
 This cucumber canapé dish can definitely be considered a canapé, as it is a one-bite appetizer.

-You can slice the cucumbers and marinate the shrimp up to 24 hours on advance; keep refrigerated in an airtight container.
+You can slice the cucumbers and marinate the shrimp up to 24 hours in advance; keep refrigerated in an airtight container.
 Then when you are ready to serve, simply top each cucumber slice with cream cheese and top with the marinated shrimp.

 🍽 Serving ideas

-Serve these as passed appetizers at a party along with Meatballs in Romesco Sauce, Antipasto Skewers, and Marinated Feta Cheese.
+Serve these as appetizers at a party along with Meatballs in Romesco Sauce, Antipasto Skewers, and Marinated Feta Cheese.

 More appetizer recipes